Follow us on Social & Subscribe to our newsletter to learn more about EDCC!

 PARTNERSHIP OF THE YEAR AWARD

-Pueblo Community College was selected as this year’s ‘Partnership of the Year’ for their leadership and support for the community through:
+BNSF Railway was selected as this year’s ‘Partnership of the Year’ for its achievements in the following activities:

 READ MORE